synthpop123/astro-blog/src/pages/about.md

 ![](@assets/images/tech-skills.png)

+## About this site

-> - This site is powered by [Vercel](https://vercel.com/), built with [AstroPaper](https://github.com/satnaing/astro-paper#readme).
+- This site is powered by [Zeabur](https://zeabur.com?referralCode=synthpop123), originated from [AstroPaper](https://github.com/satnaing/astro-paper#readme).
+Thanks! ♥
-> - All contents in this blog are published under [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).
+- All contents in this blog are published under [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).